cognitedata/cognite-sdk-js/guides/authentication.md

 #### Customize redirect URL

-If you want a different redirect url back to your application after a successful / unsuccessful login you can do this:
+If you want a different redirect url back to your application after a successful / unsuccessful sign in you can do this:

 ```js
 import { CogniteClient, POPUP } from '@cognite/sdk';